-This Course Syllabus represents a sincere effort on the part of the Course Director to provide a set of policies and procedures that allow for fair and efficient administration of the course to all duly enrolled students.
+This Course Syllabus represents a sincere effort on the part of the faculty to provide a set of policies and procedures that allow for fair and efficient administration of the course to all duly enrolled students.
 However, unforeseen circumstances or unintended policy consequences may require modification of this syllabus during the semester.
-The Course Director (Dr. Geske) reserves the right to amend this syllabus to accommodate and adapt to any unforeseen circumstances or unintended policy consequences provided all duly enrolled students are treated in a fair and equitable fashion without compromising the instructional objectives of the course.
-All students will be notified of any syllabus amendments via an oral class announcement, email broadcast and web positing.
+The faculty reserve the right to amend this syllabus to accommodate and adapt to any unforeseen circumstances or unintended policy consequences provided all duly enrolled students are treated fairly and equitably without compromising the instructional objectives of the course.
+All students will be notified of any syllabus amendments via an oral class announcement, email broadcast, and web posting.